Ma'agan Michael: Economy

+Nature reserve

+A small area the Kabarra marshes, otherwise drained in the 1920s, remains swamplike and is used as pasture for horses and as a nature reserve.

+Agriculture

 Ma'agan Michael's agricultural endeavors includes field crops and orchards.
-Field crops are grown on 1600 dunams (1.6 km²) of the Kabarra.
+Field crops are grown on 1600 dunams (1.6 km2) of the Kabarra.
 Fodder is grown for the dairy cows.
 For many years the main crop has been cotton.
 Several varieties of avocado (1,000 dunams) are grown, especially in orchards in Tantura, most of which is exported to Europe.
 The kibbutz produces 1,200 tons of bananas per year, solely for the local market.
 Papaya and other exotic fruits are grown in 40 dunams in greenhouses (organic crop), with over 80 types of fruit trees (Abraham's Orchard) on Mount Carmel.

 The kibbutz produces 2,000 tons of poultry per year, using free-range intensive breeding.
 The chick hatchery produces about 4.5 million day-old chicks per year.
 There is a dairy herd with about 300 cows and 200 calves, which produces over 3.2 million liters of milk per year.

 MADAN is the Aquaculture Fish farming branch of kibbutz Ma’agan Michael agriculture enterprises.
 The aquaculture branches include about 1600 dunams of fishponds, where edible fish such as carp, gray mullet, St. Peter's fish and silver carp are raised.
 There is also an area for intensive fish production in concrete ponds, which are used to raise almost 300 tons of striped bass, Musar, Lavrak.
 The kibbutz sells over 1,000 tons of edible fish per year.
 The kibbutz also raises seafish, as well as decorative fish for ponds and aquaria, such as Koi and goldfish.